- SOFIA Overview

 By Paul Hertz, Director, NASA Astrophysics Division

-As I described during the NASA Town Hall at the 223rd meeting of the American Astronomical Society in National Harbor, Md., we have made progress toward addressing the priorities of the 2010 Decadal Survey for Astronomy and Astrophysics.
+As I described during the NASA Town Hall at the 225th meeting of the American Astronomical Society in Seattle, Washington, NASA is looking forward to making progress toward these goals in 2015.

-My entire Town Hall Presentation from the January AAS meeting, as well as Enduring Quests, Daring Visions, is available at http://science.nasa.gov/astrophysics/documents/.
+My entire Town Hall presentation from the January AAS meeting, as well as the 2014 Update to the Astrophysics Implementation Plan, is available at http://science.nasa.gov/astrophysics/documents/.

 Director, Astrophysics Division